-That dynamic, though subtle in itself, has had a fairly unsubtle read-through: the coal price has been rising.
-Indeed, in the past 12 months the coal price has outperformed the expectations of many analysts by at least 100%.
+That dynamic, though subtle in itself, has had a fairly unsubtle read-through: coal price has been rising.
+Indeed, in the past 12 months, coal price has outperformed the expectations of many analysts by at least 100%.

 This type of coal also commands the highest margin, and those that have it are quids in.

-This is true in the case of Anglo Pacific, which derives the bulk of its royalty income from Kestrel, a high quality clean-coal mine in Australia operated by Rio Tinto.
-But Anglo Pacific doesn’t hold a royalty over the entire mine, and nor is the quality of the ground over which it does hold its royalty completely consistent.
+This is true in the case of Anglo Pacific, which derives the bulk of its royalty income from Kestrel, a high-quality clean-coal mine in Australia operated by Rio Tinto.

-But Treger’s been active in the intervening period.
-He’s raised money and acquired more royalties for the company, in clean coal at Whitehaven’s Narrabri mine, but also in other commodities.
+Since then, Treger’s been active; he’s raised money and acquired more royalties for the company, in clean coal at Whitehaven’s Narrabri mine, but also in other commodities.